bremoran/suit-mud/draft-ietf-suit-mud.md

 The MUD Manager must trust the MUD File Server from which the MUD file is fetched to return an authentic copy of the MUD file.
 This concern may be mitigated using the optional signature reference in the MUD file.
 The MUD Manager must also trust the device to report a correct MUD URL.
 In case of DHCP and LLDP the URL is likely unprotected.

 When the MUD URL is included in a certificate then it is authenticated and integrity protected.
-A certificate created for use with network access authentication is typically not signed by the entity that wrote the software and configured the device, which leads to conflation rights.
+A certificate created for use with network access authentication is typically not signed by the entity that wrote the software and configured the device, which leads to a conflation of rights.

 There is a need to bind the entity that creates the software/configuration to the MUD file because only that entity can attest the connectivity requirements of the device.